Engee documentation

 Feedback system

-Let's consider the second variant of control and describe the feedback control structure.
+Let's consider the second control option and describe the feedback control structure.

 xxdcdemofigures_04.png

-To ensure zero steady-state error, we use the controller $C(s)$ as a gain integrator.
+To ensure zero steady-state error, we use the controller in the form of an integrator with a gain factor.

 In [ ]: